salemove/salestation/README.md

 ### Using StatsD

 Salestation provides a StatsD middleware which can be used record request execution time.
-A `timing` call with elapsed seconds is made to the provided StatsD instance with `path`, `method`, `status` and `status_class` tags.
+A `distribution` call with elapsed seconds is made to the provided StatsD instance with `path`, `method`, `status` and `status_class` tags.

 ```ruby